 - At the bottom of the cirque, accessible after 1h30 walk

-- Highly dependent on melting conditions
+- Highly dependent on meltwater conditions

 Cascade de la Lyre